 Dehydration is a consequence of skin oil reduction produced by hormonal changes.
-It is important to hydrate your skin from the outside by using a good moisturiser indicated for mature skin as well as from the inside by drinking plenty of water (around 2 L every day).
+It is important to hydrate your skin from the outside by using a good moisturiser indicated for mature skin.
+It is important to drink plenty of water to get hydrayed (around 2 L every day).

 Have a healthy diet.

 You should eat nutrients from each group (proteins, fatty acids and carbohydrates) in a balanced way.
 Include in your diet food rich in vitamin A (antioxidant), vitamin C (helps with collagen production), vitamin E (protects against free radicals) and food rich in phytoestrogens, such as soy isoflavones.